Warchal strings — violin, viola & cello

 SetBest forFeel / soundNotes

-Amber Warm, full-bodied core with power W-Core® warmth; metal A (helix) or synthetic A Often lower tension than steel; settles in a few days.
+Amber Warm, full-bodied core with depth and power W-Core® warmth; metal A (helix) or synthetic A Often lower tension than steel; settles in a few days.
+Metal helix A available as well as synthetic.
+Good for older instruments and those with slightly shorter playing lengths

-Brilliant Projection and clarity Rich overtones; fast to settle Pair with Prototype A for a firmer top.
+Brilliant Projection and clarity Rich overtones; fast to settle; bright Pair with Prototype A for a cleaner sounding upper register if the cello needs this.

 Fitting guide (cello)